preinvent/canyon/README.md

 ## The problem

 The premise of this problem is that you have to calculate how much water will fill a 2 dimensional canyon.
-Water will run off either side if there are no high walls.
+Water will run off either side if there are no containing walls.

 For example, consider the following example: